WJTO: Bob Bittner

-WJTO puts out a 1,000-watt daytime signal and can be heard as far away as Provincetown, Massachusetts, and Nova Scotia, with a daytime city-grade signal into Portland.
-(It also airs at night, but the signal does not get far with only six watts.)
+WJTO put out a 1,000-watt daytime signal and could be heard as far away as Provincetown, Massachusetts, and Nova Scotia, with a daytime city-grade signal into Portland.
+(It also aired at night, but the signal did not get far with six watts.)

 Blue Jey Broadcasting—the corporate entity Bittner formed in early 2000 for WJTO—purchased FM translator W252BT (98.3) in Freeport for $100,000 from Light of Light Ministries, which had used it as a relay of WWWA, to rebroadcast WJTO; it became a licensed facility on May 8, 2013.
 In August 2017, the W252BT license was moved to 101.3 FM in Cambridge, Massachusetts, as a WJIB translator; it was replaced in Bath with a new translator, W287DD (105.3).

 In later years, WJTO served as the flagship station of a three-station network that also included WJIB and WBAS on Cape Cod; similar, but separately-automated playlists were aired on WLVP in Gorham and WLAM in Lewiston, which were acquired in 2016, and on WJYE in Gardiner, which was purchased as WFAU in 2013 and sold in 2019.
 Owner Bob Bittner died on May 26, 2023.

 In February 2024, in connection with the sale of WJIB to John Garabedian, WJTO applied for Federal Communications Commission (FCC) approval to switch from 730 kHz to 750 kHz; this would enable WJIB to move from 740 to 720 kHz and boost its power.
 WJTO would make the move on August 25, 2024.

 On March 31, 2025, operator Bob Perry announced that WJTO and WLAM would cease broadcasting on April 13, 2025, because donations were not keeping pace with the cost of operating and maintaining the stations.
 WLVP had already left the air in October 2024.
 Days before the scheduled shutdown, Perry announced that WJTO and WLAM would continue operating after April 13 during negotiations with potential buyers for the stations, saying that "it is better for us to keep them on the air for the immediate future".
 On July 27, 2025, at 11:59 pm, Perry took WJTO and its translator silent, with its soft oldies format continuing on WLAM and online.
+The FCC cancelled the WJTO license on August 13, 2026.